Former Springdale Rotary Leader Accused Of Embezzlement

 Courtney Palfreeman, 40, of Weatherford, Texas, was arrested Thursday (July 5) in connection with theft of property, fraudulent use of a credit card and forgery — all felonies.

-A Rotarian told Springdale police that board members confronted Palfreemen last summer about Palfreeman stealing money from non-profit accounts.

-The Rotarian said the board recorded and Palfreeman admitted what she did was wrong, saying she would pay back the money, according to the report.
+Springdale police said Palfreeman turned herself in, but she declined to speak to investigators after hiring an attorney.

-An audit covering July 2017 to June 2018 revealed roughly $245,000 was missing from Rotary Club accounts, with Palfreeman spending $88,000 on the club’s credit card for personal use.
-She also forged names on club checks and financial records, according to the report.
+An internal audit covering July 2017 to June 2018 revealed approximately $245,000 was missing from Rotary Club accounts, with Palfreeman spending $88,000 on the club’s credit card for personal use.
+She also forged names on club checks and financial records, according to an arrest report.

-Police said Palfreeman turned herself in on Thursday, but declined to speak to investigators after hiring an attorney.

-The Springdale Rotary Club didn’t immediately respond Friday (July 6) for comment.
+The club’s board members confronted Palfreemen last summer about stealing money from non-profit accounts, and Palfreeman admitted what she did was wrong, saying she would pay back the money, according to the report.

+Palfreeman was a member of the Springdale Rotary Club from 2003 to 2017, serving as an executive for 12 years, according to Karen Talbot Gean, club president.

 Palfreeman is free on a $2,500 bond.
 She has a hearing set for Aug.
 3 in Washington County Circuit Court.